 Visiting Zakouma independently is possible.
 An African Parks representative will pick you up from the airport and escort you to the park.
 You can also take a charter flight into Kazouma, or self drive (but keep in mind that renting a 4×4 at the airport costs over $350 a day).
 Inside the park there is a choice of three lodges, also managed by African Parks.

 Natural World Safaris offer a 9-day trip to this incredible African National Park.
-If you’re craving a small group tour where you get to sleep in mobile tented camps in one of the most incredible national parks in Africa, then this trip is for you!
+If you’re craving a small group tour where you get to sleep in mobile tented camps in one of the most incredible national parks in Africa and see herds of elephants, then this trip is for you!

 Bazaruto National Park, Mozambique